-- Offers better chance of conversion
+- Offers a better chance of conversion

-What if someone is scrolling through your website or Facebook page, is curious to know more about your cause, and wants to be a part of a campaign?
-If you have a click to call button, there is a greater chance of that person actually calling you.
+What if someone is scrolling through your website or Facebook page, is curious to know more about your cause and wants to be a part of a campaign?
+If you have a click-to-call button, there is a greater chance of that person actually calling you.

 Or if the person is fed up with an issue and comes to your advocacy site to play their part in resolving it.
 They see a click to call, and either phone you, or are patched through to a legislator to voice their concern.

-This button shows that you want to help connect people in an easier way and also desire for people to reach out to you.
+This button shows that you want to help connect with people in an easier way and also desire for people to reach out to you.

 - Very useful with Power and Preview Dialers

-During political or advocacy campaigns when volunteers are constantly phone banking to identify voter issues or for fundraising, click to call becomes very useful.
+During political or advocacy campaigns when volunteers are constantly phone banking to identify voter issues or for fundraising, click-to-call becomes very useful.
 These campaigns usually are online where agents use a browser and/or smartphone to make calls.

-The dialers commonly used here are the power or the preview dialers, both of which use click to call.
+The dialers commonly used here are the power or the preview dialers, both of which use click-to-call.